 Clara Busse

 I am interested in understanding how pregnancy and perinatal health service use impact the health of birthing people throughout their lives.
 My dissertation research uses a mixed-methods approach to explore when and why people use unscheduled health services, like emergency department visits, in the postpartum period.
-The findings will provide critical evidence needed to strengthen postpartum care systems and improve postpartum health outcomes.
+The findings will provide critical evidence needed to strengthen perinatal health care systems and improve postpartum health outcomes.
 As a predoctoral trainee at the CPC, my research has focused on family planning, including projects investigating adolescent contraceptive behaviors and structural barriers to family planning use in low- and middle-income countries.
 Before beginning my doctoral studies, I received my MPH in Global Health Epidemiology from the University of Michigan School of Public Health.

 Research Interests